GoldCode3/REST-API-SportsHi-Project/README.md

 Roughly, the steps you need to follow to complete your task are...

 1. Clone the repository onto your machine
-2. [Download and install](https://www.docker.com/products/docker-desktop) Docker Desktop for your operating system
+2. [Download and install](https://www.docker.com/products/docker-desktop) Docker Desktop for your operating system; aside from Docker you don't need any other special software installed on on your machine, not even Python.
 3. Start Docker Desktop on your machine
 4. Open your terminal and cd into the repository
 5. Run `./local python manage.py migrate` so that Django can initialize the database